Common variable immunodeficiency: Research

-Current research is aimed at studying large cohorts of people with CVID in an attempt to better understand age of onset, as well as mechanism, genetic factors, and progression of the disease.
+Current research is aimed at studying large cohorts of people with CVID in an attempt to better understand the age of onset as well as the mechanism, genetic factors, and progression of the disease.

 Funding for research in the US is provided by the National Institutes of Health.
 Key research in the UK was previously funded by the Primary Immunodeficiency Association (PiA) until its closure in January 2012, and funding is raised through the annual Jeans for Genes campaign.
 Current efforts are aimed at studying the following: